-Indonesian villagers have long been known hospitality friendliness. display and courteousness and politeness, as well as enjoying the culture of mutual cooperation in public facilities, even having constructing empathy towards other people displayed in the form of tolerance and helpfulness.
+Indonesian villagers have long been known to display hospitality and friendliness, courteousness and politeness, as well as enjoying the culture of mutual cooperation in constructing public facilities, even having empathy towards other people displayed in the form of tolerance and helpfulness.
 Such characteristics become an added value in the development of village tourism activities.
 Therefore, efforts should be made to preserve the local wisdom which will bring about a feeling of safety and comfort to both the local and international tourists visiting the various tourist destinations within Mount Kidul Regency.